yashitz07/Portfolio/README.md

 Email: yashitz07@gmail.com
 LinkedIn: https://www.linkedin.com/in/yash-patel-882307252/
-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 🌟 Thank you for visiting my portfolio website!
 I hope you enjoy exploring my work and learning more about my skills and projects.
 If you have any questions or comments, please feel free to reach out.